EnderShadow8/wolf-ecs/docs/ecs.md

 ___

 ## `addComponent`
 Adds a component to an Entity.
 This doesn't set the values for the component's fields - you have to do that manually.
-It is recommended to define a [custom initialiser function]() to make creating components easier.
+It is recommended to define a [factory function](tips.md#factory-functions) to make creating components easier.

 This method is chainable.